grapestone5321/Kaggle-Courses-Python/README.md

 In addition to being the names of Python's two main numerical types, int and float can also be called as functions which convert their arguments to the corresponding type.

+The colon (:) at the end of the if line indicates that a new ***code block*** is starting.
+Subsequent lines which are indented are part of that code block.

 ### 2 Functions and Getting Help
 Calling functions and defining our own, and using Python's builtin documentation